TAP Air Portugal: Start of the 21st century

-During 2010, TAP introduced two new routes to Africa: Marrakesh and Algiers, the latter was discontinued in 2017.
-The launch of these new routes highlighted the carrier airline reinforcement of its growth strategy for Africa, which is an important segment in the network where the airline has continually expanded since 2001, going from 236,000 to 541,000 passengers, an increase of more than 129%.
+In 2010, TAP introduced two new routes to Africa: Marrakesh and Algiers, the latter was discontinued in 2017.
+The launch of these new routes highlighted the airline's growth strategy for Africa, an important segment in the network where the airline has continually expanded since 2001, going from 236,000 to 541,000 passengers, an increase of more than 129%.
 In 2011, new long range routes to both Miami and Porto Alegre were introduced.